The Honda Fit. Image Credits: WorldAutoSteel

 It might be thought that these futuristic types of vehicles would be made of some different material, but in fact it seems likely that steel will continue to dominate – and for very good environmental and economic reasons.
 The two main alternatives are advanced composite materials such as carbon- or glass-fibre reinforced plastics, and aluminum.

 Fibre-reinforced plastics offer excellent strength-to-weight properties, but remain expensive to manufacture.
 Their longevity in service is not as good as metal, and their recyclability is poor.
 It is interesting to note that the energy cost (and therefore the carbon footprint) for the production of a typical vehicle component in fibre-reinforced plastic is about four times that of the equivalent steel vehicle.

 Aluminum also offers good strength and somewhat lower weight.
 Its main disadvantage is its high manufacturing cost and heavy energy requirement, giving it a carbon footprint roughly 10% higher than that of plastics and about six times more than steel.

 This becomes increasingly significant as cars become lighter and use new low-carbon power sources.
 In a conventional car, manufacturing accounts for 15-20% of lifetime emissions.
 In a zero-emission vehicle, that becomes more like 80%, depending on the energy source for the powertrain.
 In other words, the ecological advantages of steel are actually increased when coupled with low-carbon power systems.

-This information has been sourced, reviewed and adapted from material provided by WorldAutoSteel (World Auto Steel) as well as other independently sourced references.
+This information has been sourced, reviewed and adapted from materials provided by WorldAutoSteel (World Auto Steel).

 For more information on this source, please visit WorldAutoSteel (World Auto Steel).